poojavishnoi/poojavishnoi/README.md

 ## 🚀 About Me
 - 🎓 Currently pursuing **IT Engineering**
-- 🌱 Learning and growing in **Web Development & Mobile Development**
+- 🌱 Learning and growing in **Frontend Development & Mobile Development**
 - 💼 2 years of professional experience at **Volopay (YC-backed Fintech startup)**
-- 🏆 Recognized as **Champion of the Month** for impactful contributions
 - ✨ Interested in **UI/UX, performance optimization, and building products at scale**

 ## 🛠️ Tech Stack